Stellar hardening of massive black hole binaries: the impact of the host rotation: Simulations setup

 \section{Simulations setup}

 In order study the effects of the system rotation on the evolution of MBHBs, we chose to initialize the host system as a spherically symmetric distribution of stars.
-This allows us to isolate the effect of the system rotation from the impact of galaxy morphology.
+This allows us to isolate the effect of the system rotation from the impact of galaxy morphology, thus preventing the MBHB evolution to be affected by the combined effect of both rotation and deviation from spherical symmetry.
 The host system is first initialized following an \citet{Hernquist90} density profile:

 with total mass of stars $M_{\rm tot}$, inner density slope $\gamma=1$ and scale radius $r_0$.
 We set our model units (MU) such that $M_{\rm tot}=G=r_0=1$, with $G$ gravitational constant.